 Chinook Salmon Research Initiative

-Chinook (king) salmon have been returning in fewer numbers to many Alaska rivers, requiring painful restrictions on fisheries that harvest these stocks.
-Widespread shortfalls first became apparent beginning in 2007.
-Chinook salmon have a life span of 3 to 8 years, with 5 and 6 year olds being especially important to the reproductive health of a Chinook salmon population having nearly all of the female fish.
+Chinook (king) salmon have been returning in fewer numbers to many rivers across Alaska since 2007, requiring painful restrictions on fisheries that harvest these stocks.
+Chinook salmon have a life span of 3 to 8 years, with 5 and 6 year old fish being especially important to the reproductive health of a Chinook salmon population having nearly all of the female fish.

 In October of 2012, the Alaska Department of Fish and Game hosted a research symposium to "identify key knowledge gaps and assemble a list of research priorities" to better understand the factors affecting Chinook salmon abundance in Alaska.
 Following this symposium, a team of department scientists and biologists, in collaboration with federal agencies and academic partners, developed a research plan with recommended studies to address the questions identified in the gap analysis.
 The first phase in the implementation of this plan was funded by the Alaska Legislature in 2013.
 The core of the plan is stock specific, life history-based research focused on 12 indicator stocks from across Alaska.
 For more information see the Chinook Salmon Stock Assessment and Research Plan.